Laura Secord Chocolates: Ownership changes

 In 1969, Laura Secord was sold by the O'Connor family to John Labatt Limited.
 In 1983 it was acquired by British-owned Rowntree Mackintosh Confectionery of York, England.
-Its successor, Nestlé's Canadian unit, sold it in 1998 to Archibald Candy Corporation of Chicago, which then sold it to Gordon Brothers LLC of Boston in 2004.
+Its successor, Nestlé's Canadian unit, sold it in 1998 to Archibald Candy Corporation of Chicago, which they then sold to Gordon Brothers LLC of Boston in 2004.
 In 2004, there were 174 outlets throughout the country and a staff of 1,600.

-In 2010 Jean and Jacques Leclerc of Quebec purchased the company.